-JMIRx (jmirx.org) is a new journal series (launched end of 2019) and new type of journal, which we call "superjournals".
-Superjournals (a type of "overlay" journal) are sitting on top of preprint servers and offer peer-review and copyediting/archiving/indexing, thus do everything a "normal" journal does, except that authors no longer have to submit their manuscript to a journal - instead, our acquisition and review editors find the papers they want to publish and extend conditional offers of publication to interesting articles published in Preprint servers, as well as soliciting reviews and commentaries.
-In addition to the "editorial prospecting" workflow, authors can also self-nominate their existing preprints for publication (which is the equivalent to a traditional journal submission), without going through another submission process.
-If superjournals ask for revisions, these revisions are also uploaded to the Preprint server.
+A Superjournal (a type of "overlay" journal) is sitting on top of preprint servers and offers peer-review and copyediting/archiving/indexing, thus does everything a "normal" journal does, except that authors no longer have to submit their manuscript to a journal - instead, our community reviewers, acquisition and review editors find the papers they want to publish and extend conditional offers of publication to interesting articles published in Preprint servers, as well as soliciting reviews and commentaries.
+In addition to the "editorial prospecting" workflow, authors can also self-nominate their existing preprints for publication (which is the equivalent to a traditional journal submission), using a submission form that essentially only points to the preprint.
+Peer-review communities are alerted of preprints in their area of interest, and provide peer-review (see below for the different innovative models we are supporting).
+If reviewers ask for revisions, these revisions are also uploaded to the Preprint server.

 Researchers could submit type-1 electronic papers [non peer-reviewed preprints] to preprint servers for discussion and peer-review, and journal editors and publishers would pick and bid for the best papers they want to see as ‘type-2 papers’ [version of record] in their journal.”

 This model also has been referred to as PRC (Publish - Review - Curate), with "publish" referring to publication of a type-1 publication (preprint) and "curate" referring to publication of a type-2 publication (peer-reviewed, version of record) in a journal (E or F in the figure below).

 - JMIRx|Med - sitting on top of the medRxiv preprint server and covering the subjects covered in medRxiv (launched 2020)

 - JMIRx|Bio - sitting on top of the bioRxiv preprint server and covering the subjects covered in bioRxiv (will launch in 2022)